TingfengLuo/Fujifilm-Camera-Profile-for-Sony-a7c2/README.md

 This repository provides a set of **Fujifilm-style film simulations** as `.dcp` Creative Profiles, adapted for use on **Sony A7C II** RAW files.
 These profiles replicate popular Fuji film looks—**Provia, Velvia, Astia, Classic Chrome, Pro Neg Std, Pro Neg Hi, Eterna**—by injecting their color rendering style while preserving your Sony camera’s native color accuracy.

+*Note: This only works on RAW files.*

 These profiles:
 - Apply Fujifilm's LookTable and ToneCurve on top of your Sony RAWs
 - Preserve Sony’s native sensor matrices for correct color science
 - Show up in **Adobe Camera Raw / Lightroom Classic** as **Creative profiles**

-> ✅ No EXIF spoofing, no sensor mismatch.
+- No EXIF spoofing, no sensor mismatch.

 ---